babelouest/glewlwyd/README.md

 $ sudo apt-get install libmicrohttpd-dev libjansson-dev libcurl4-gnutls-dev uuid-dev libldap2-dev libmysqlclient-dev libsqlite3-dev libconfig-dev libssl-dev
 ```

-### Debian stable distributions libmicrohttpd bug
+### Debian Jessie libmicrohttpd bug

-I've noticed that on a Debian stable, libmicrohttpd has a bug when it parses `application/x-www-form-urlencoded` parameters.
+I've noticed that on a Debian Jessie and previous, libmicrohttpd has a bug when it parses `application/x-www-form-urlencoded` parameters.
 This is fixed in later version, so I suggest using the latest stable version of [libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/).

 Then, download Glewlwyd and its dependendencies hosted in github, compile and install.